 The summer camp takes place in the International Youth Meeting Centre of the Nazi Forced Labour Documentation Centre in Berlin Schöneweide.
-At the core of the summer camp is the preparation and production of a staged reading on the Pertrix exhibition.
+The participants will get a crash course in photography and apply theirs skills in photographically documenting histories and places of forced labour in Berlin.

-During the summer camp the participants will work with the background and life stories of not only former forced labourers but also the agencies, companies and small businesses that relied on forced labour as well as guards.
-In such a way the participants will receive an insight into the structure of Nazi forced labour by working closely with biographies in the context of theatre work.
+While tracing with their cameras the background and life stories of not only former forced labourers but also the agencies, companies and sites of forced labour, the participants will be guided by a professional photographer.
 At the same time new ways for reflection are opened up that can spark an interest in historical and political processes and demonstrate that history and critical attitudes have something to do with one’s own lives and realities.